 So a few cherry picked items.
 I can do that too.

 What about the things that we consume that we would benefit from hoarding them?

-Things like water, non-degradable food, gas, cars, etc?
+Things like water, non-degradable food, gold, silver, expensive hobby items, gas, cars, etc?

 In a society of free access, you’ll always be able to get more butter or dog food from the local warehouse, so you won’t need your own mountain of either.

 Until it turns into Venezuela.
 Then you’ll be wishing you had the mountain.

 Capitalism itself can’t even provide unlimited resources without supply chain issues as soon as people hoard because of a crisis.
 To think socialism wouldn’t immediately run out is insane.

 They finally bring up what I discussed above here.
 Discussing “luxury goods” toward the bottom of the article.
 Sadly, it still holds no ground in reality.

 Well, again, people won’t need several cars or ten dining-room tables.

 I won’t “need” it.
 But I sure as hell would take them (the cars, at least).